 6.4.4.1 Background on CLTA alternatives discussion

-Rel-19 work item on NR base station RF requirement evolution for FR1/FR2 and testing (NR_BS_RF_req_evo work item) has captured one objective related to the OTA co-location reference antenna.
-One of the triggers for this work, was concern on the availability of suitable CLTA test antennas for operating bands in the upper region in FR1 frequency range.
-Therefore, it was seen beneficial to further investigate alternatives of the co-location test antennas, with the assumption that Rel-15 definition of the co-location scenario based on co-location reference antenna and conformance test based on co-location test antennas is still the baseline.
+The Rel-19 work item on NR base station RF requirement evolution for FR1/FR2 and testing (NR_BS_RF_req_evo work item) captured one objective related to the OTA Co-Location Reference Antenna (CLTA).
+One of the triggers for this work, was concern on the availability of suitable Co-Location Test Antenna (CLTA) suitable for conformance testing of products operating with bands in the upper region in FR1.
+Therefore, it was seen beneficial to further investigate alternatives of the CLTAs, with the assumption that Rel-15 definition of the co-location scenario based on CLRA and conformance test based on CLTAs is still the baseline.

-- Investigation of the core definition and the co-location reference antenna relates to if the scenarios defined and the co-location reference antenna definition still represent a reasonable (worst case) scenario for high frequency FR1 bands.
+- Investigation of the core definition and the CLRA relates to if the scenarios defined and the CLRA definition still represent a reasonable (worst case) scenario for high frequency FR1 bands.

 - Investigation into the conformace and the CLTA relates to the practical test methodology of the test antenna definition, its suitability and its availability.